rvsrvs/jasdev.github.io/_posts/2018-7-1-slowing-down-the-web.md

 I recently adopted the engagement-free approach for Distillations by stripping out Google Analytics.
 What keeps me going are those of you who have edited, provided feedback, and reached out when a post resonated.
 It doesn’t go unnoticed.
 I’ve actually [kept a log](/village) of every person who has helped me over the years, no matter how small the interaction.

 The Fast Web onsets engagement fatigue.
-Generations that have grown up with the Internet in their pocket are realizing this and asking themselves “What would network _X_ look like without vanity metrics?“ [Substituting Instagram for _X_, VSCO might be the answer](http://www.thisisinsider.com/photo-editing-app-vsco-x-tops-one-million-subscribers-2018-6).
+Generations that have grown up [mainlining the Internet](https://twitter.com/eve_rebecca/status/978224331267432448) are realizing this and asking themselves “What would network _X_ look like without vanity metrics?“ Substituting Instagram for _X_, [VSCO might be the answer](http://www.thisisinsider.com/photo-editing-app-vsco-x-tops-one-million-subscribers-2018-6).
 Though, the absence of one-bit reactions means higher-energy interactions.
 A “like” can become a sentence—“I love this photo.”—which, in the oceans of feeds we swim through, would be tiring.
 Siphoning from these oceans into smaller ponds helps.

 ## Siphoning Oceans